HotelASP/Recon/README.md

   change logging verbosity or output flags.
 - EyeWitness can be time-consuming.
 Disable it with `--skip-eyewitness` when you only need the textual inventory.
+- Review `targets_related_not_processed.txt` after runs that enable `--search-related-data` to see which related assets were skipped because they fell outside the permitted scope.

 Happy scanning!